-List the broad, long-term objectives and the goal(s) of the specific research proposed (test a stated hypothesis, create a novel design, solve a specific problem, challenge an existing paradigm, address a critical barrier to progress in the field, develop new technology).
+List the broad, long-term objectives and the goal(s) of the specific research proposed to (test a stated hypothesis, create a novel design, solve a specific problem, challenge an existing paradigm, address a critical barrier to progress in the field and/or develop new technology).
 (Not more than 1 page)

 2. Literature review

 Succinctly summarize the background leading to the development of the current research project.
 Critically evaluate existing knowledge.(5-6 pages)

 3. Significance of project

 Identify gaps in existing knowledge that the project is intended to address.
 State concisely the importance of the research by relating the specific aims to the broad long term objectives.
 If the aims of the application are achieved, state how scientific knowledge will be advanced.
 Describe the impact to the field.(1-2 pages)

 4. Preliminary studies

 Describe the experiments that had already been carried out to the date prior to submission of the written report.
 Provide concise experimental details.
 Describe how the data was collected, analyzed and interpreted.
 Critically discuss your results in the light of the objectives of your proposal.
 (15-17 pages, excluding tables, figures and schemes)

 Relate how the proposed work to be undertaken in immediate future to continue and expand the existing work done.
 Describe its role in fulfilling the (original) research objectives.
 Provide a tentative sequence for the proposed work.
 Briefly describe the methodology to be employed.
 Provide a timeline for the project.
 If a change is required in the light of the preliminary results, describe the nature and extent of change and how it impacts your original objectives.
 Restate your objectives if necessary.
 Provide a rationale and a tentative sequence for the proposed work.
 Briefly describe the methodology to be employed.
 Provide a timeline for the project.
 (3-4 pages)